The Science of Home Paint Colors: How They Impact Your Mood

 Blue

-Blue is associated with decreased heart rate and lower blood pressure.
-It is considered the most calming color.
-Painting your walls a soft blue may make you feel more at ease at home.
-Shades of blue, from light blue to deep navy, work well in bedrooms, living rooms, and dens.
+Blue lowers heart rate and blood pressure, making it the most universally calming color.
+From soft sky blue to deep navy, it works well in bedrooms, living rooms, and dens.

 Green